 Plus, our raspberry overnight oats recipe is SUPER easy to put together.
 You probably already have everything you need to get started…

-WHATEVER MILK YOU LIKE.
+- WHATEVER MILK YOU LIKE.
 Feel free to use whatever milk you drink for making raspberry overnight oats.
-We’re dairy-free, so we most often use almond, oat, or cashew milk.
+We’re mostly dairy-free, so we most often use non-dairy milk, like almond milk, oat milk, or cashew milk.
 Soy, rice, coconut, and dairy milk also work.
 Use whatever kind you like and drink!

-RASPBERRIES.
+- RASPBERRIES.
 Naturally, we’ll be adding plenty of raspberries to our raspberry overnight oats!
-I love that they add natural sweetness such beautiful color and flavor to the recipe.
+I love that they add natural sweetness, plenty of fiber, and such beautiful color and flavor to the recipe.
 Yum, yum, yum!

 YUMMY TOPPINGS FOR RASPBERRY OVERNIGHT OATS.